-What should I do if my leftover meat or veggies already has seasoning on it?
+What should I do if my leftover meat or veggies already have seasoning on it?

-If you have leftover meat that was already seasoned with a different seasoning than the fajita seasoning then just rinse the meat under cold water and rinse off as much seasoning as possible.
+If you have leftover meat that was already seasoned with a different seasoning than the fajita seasoning in this recipe then just rinse the meat under cold water and rinse off as much seasoning as possible.
 Pat dry before cooking.